Quick Summary

 Random app crashing, scanning taking ages, and (worst of all in our opinion!) only telling you about a stop a few seconds after you’ve passed it are all tell-tale signs that its memory/RAM is not up to the job.

-Our advice: When looking at your options, we suggest looking for a phone with at least 6GB of RAM.
-Don’t cheap out on underpowered handsets!
+Our advice: When you compare options, look for a phone with at least 6GB of RAM and avoid very low-spec handsets.

 4. Durability

-The reality of doing deliveries is that it is a fast-paced, rough-and-tumble game.
+The reality of doing deliveries is that it is demanding work on both drivers and devices.

 Similar to your delivery vehicle, the build-quality and durability are going to be key to ensuring that your phone is up to the task.

-In the past, there was a trade-off between ‘rugged phones’ designed by tradespeople to be durable, but not fast, and more desirable phones that were fast and slick to use but didn’t stand up to the riggers of a delivery driver day-to-day.
+In the past, there was a trade-off between rugged phones that were durable but slow, and more desirable phones that were fast to use but did not stand up to a delivery driver’s day-to-day work.

-As technology has improved and the field has evened amongst manufacturers though, ‘rugged phones’ can now be every bit as advanced and smooth to operate as your flagship iPhones and Samsungs.
+As technology has improved and the field has become more even across manufacturers, rugged phones can now be as advanced and smooth to operate as flagship iPhones and Samsungs.

 5. Screen Size